 Language: Naturally, Croatian is spoken in most homes in Dubrovnik, but you will find most locals able to converse in at least English.
 Efforts by visitors to speak Croatian will be welcomed warmly!

 Recommended Restaurants, Cool Bars and Hot Spots in Dubrovnik!
-Click here for our recommendations as locals for the best seafood and wine-tasting in Dubrovnik, and more!
+On booking, you will receive a list of our recommendations as locals for the best seafood and wine-tasting in Dubrovnik, plus Rose of Dubrovnik Discount vouchers entitling you and your party to discounts during your visit!

 Dubrovnik Climate through the year